Liberia entry requirements for Canada passport holders

 Frequently asked questions

 No. Canada is not eligible for visa on arrival.
-You must obtain a visa from a Liberian embassy or consulate before traveling.
+You must obtain an eVisa online before traveling.
+There is no exception.

 Processing typically takes 2–4 weeks.
 Apply at least a month before your trip to be safe.
-Expedited service may be available for an extra fee — check with the embassy.
+Expedited service may be available for an extra fee — check the eVisa website for details.

-You will be denied entry.
-Renew your passport before applying for the visa.
-The 6-month rule is strictly enforced.
+You will be denied boarding.
+Renew your passport before applying for the eVisa.
+The 6-month rule is strictly enforced by airlines and immigration.

 Liberia is generally safe for tourists, but petty crime exists.
 Avoid walking alone at night in Monrovia.
 Register with the Canadian government's Registration of Canadians Abroad (ROCA) for updates.